PWidla/Bookshop-Project/README.md

-# Temat projektu: Aplikacja księgarni
+# Theme of the project: Bookstore app
-## Wizualnie
+## Visually
-**Okno logowania**
+**Login window**
-- Pola do wprowadzania danych (username & password)
+- Input fields (username & password)
-- Przycisk logowania
+- Login button
-- Komunikat o niepoprawnych danych / komunikat o udanym logowaniu
+- Message about incorrect data / message about successful login
-- Przycisk przejścia do okna rejestracji
+- Button to go to the registration window

-**Okno rejestracji**
+**Registration window**
-- Pola do wprowadzania danych (username & password)
+- Input fields (username & password)
-- Przycisk rejestracji
+- Registration button
-- Komunikat o niepoprawnych danych / komunikat o udanej rejestracji
+- Message about incorrect data / message about successful registration
-- Przycisk przejścia do okna logowania
+- Button to go to the login window

-**Okno dostępnych książek**
+**Available books window**
-- Tabela zawierająca dostępne książki
+- A table listing available books
-- Przycisk umożliwiający rezerwację zaznaczonej pozycji
+- Button for booking the selected item
-- Przycisk wylogowania
+- Logout button
-- Przycisk przejścia do okna z wiadomościami (postami)
+- Button to go to the window with messages (posts)

-**Okno dostępnych książek (administrator)**
+**Available books window (administrator)**
-- Tabela zawierająca dostępne książki
+- A table listing available books
-- Przycisk umożliwiający rezerwację zaznaczonej pozycji
+- Button for booking the selected item
-- Przycisk wylogowania
+- Logout button
-- Przycisk przejścia do okna z wiadomościami (postami)
+- Button to go to the window with messages (posts)
-- Przycisk przejścia do okna z historią rezerwacji
+- Button to go to the booking history window

-**Okno z wiadomościami/postami**
+**News/Post Window**
-- Tabela zawierająca dodane posty
+- Table containing added posts
-- Przycisk powrotu do okna z listą książek
+- Button to return to the book list window
-- Przycisk wylogowania
+- Logout button

-**Okno z wiadomościami/postami (administrator)**
+**Message/Post Window (Admin)**
-- Tabela zawierająca dodane posty
+- Table containing added posts
-- Pola do wprowadzania danych nowego postu
+- Fields for entering new post data
-- Przycisk dodający nowy post zawierający dane wprowadzone przez administraotra
+- A button that adds a new post containing the data entered by the administrator
-- Przycisk umożliwiający usunięcie zaznaczonego postu
+- Button to delete the selected post
-- Przycisk powrotu do okna z listą książek
+- Button to return to the book list window
-- Przycisk wylogowania
+- Logout button

-**Okno z historią rezerwacji (administrator)**
+**Booking history window (administrator)**
-- Tabela zawierająca historię rezerwacji
+- Table with booking history
-- Przycisk powrotu do okna z listą książek
+- Button to return to the book list window
-- Przycisk wylogowania
+- Logout button

-## Technicznie
+## Technically
-**Baza danych**
+**Database**
-- Tabela "users"
+- "users" table
-- Tabela "books"
+- "books" table
-- Tabela "wishlist"
+- "wishlist" table
-- Tabela "posts"
+- "posts" table

-**ORM + operacje na bazie**
+**ORM + database operations**
-- Dodawanie rekordów do bazy
+- Adding records to the database
-- Usuwanie rekordów z bazy
+- Deleting records from the database
-- Pobieranie danych z bazy
+- Downloading data from the database